 Hiiii, friends.
-I come to you today with important news: This homemade chimichurri sauce with cilantro and parsley is going to change your view on vegetables.
+I come to you today with important news: This homemade cilantro chimichurri sauce with both cilantro and parsley is going to change your view on vegetables.
 Easy?
 Yes!
 Inexpensive?
 Yes!
 Delicious?
 YES YES!

 Chimichurri with cilantro?